-2.7 Trafficking or Attempted Trafficking in any Prohibited Substance or Prohibited Method.

-Administration or Attempted Administration to 2.8 In-Competition any Athlete of anv Prohibited Substance or Prohibited Method, or Administration or Attempted Administration to any Athlete Out-of-Competition of any Prohibited Substance or anv Prohibited Method that is prohibited Out-of-Competition.
+- 2.7 Trafficking or Attempted Trafficking in any Prohibited Substance or Prohibited Method. - 2.8 Administration or Attempted Administration to In-Competition of Athlete any Substance or Prohibited Method, or Administration or any Athlete Attempted Administration to Out-of-Competition Prohibited Substance of any Prohibited Method that is prohibited Out-of-Competition.